The CYCA offers its members and visitors a wide array of sailing formats from which to choose.

 Those who enjoy sailing in company to an idyllic location and rafting up with other club members over dinner make up CYCA cruising, a group of club members who regularly meet to hear guest speakers and to plan fun day or weekend trips.

-If you enjoy social sailing, the Mount Gay Monday Twilight Series (spinnaker) and Club Marine Wednesday Twilight Series (non-spinnaker) are ideal.
+If you enjoy social sailing, the Maker's Mark Monday Twilight Series (spinnaker) and Club Marine Wednesday Twilight Series (non-spinnaker) are ideal.

 The Club Marine Wednesday Twilight Series attracts more than 100 yachts each week and is the perfect mid-week break, a twilight sail around Sydney Harbour followed by a prize giving.
 The perfect place to have dinner is on the CYCA's deck during the warm summer months.